hzoo/contributors-on-github/README.md

 [![](firstpr.gif)](https://github.com/babel/babel/pull/3283)

-> Feel free to post suggestions and PRs (it's an opportunity for me to use the extension myself and see a [First PR] for this repo too :smile:).

-> I would recommend just cloning the repo installing locally.
+> Much thanks to @Pocket-titan and @djrosenbaum for working on the logo 🖼!

 #### Usage